 § 82A801.
-Thirty-day review for medication side effects.
-Each patient receiving medication pursuant to an assisted treatment order shall be examined every 30 days for serious side effects by his or her treating psychiatrist.
+Thirty (30)-Day Review for Medication Side Effects.
+Each patient receiving medication pursuant to an assisted treatment order shall be examined every thirty (30) days for serious side effects by his or her treating professional.

 § 82A802.
-Recommendation for alternative appropriate treatment.
-After an examination described in § 82A801 determines, in his or her clinical judgment, that the patient has serious side effects from his or her current medication shall suggest, if available, an alternative appropriate treatment that will have fewer side effects.
+Recommendation for Alternative Appropriate Treatment.
+After an examination described in § 82A801 determines, in his or her clinical judgment, that the patient has serious side effects from his or her current medication, the treating professional shall suggest, if available, an alternative appropriate treatment that will have fewer side effects.

 § 82A803.
-Grievance procedure.
+Grievance Procedure.
 There shall be a one-step grievance procedure made available to patients on assisted outpatient treatment status.
 Grievances concerning treatment may be made to the medical director of each inpatient facility.
 Grievances about a patient's treatment regimen may be brought by the patient or on the patient's behalf by his or her legal guardian or conservator; his or her patient advocate; any party at a hearing for the institution of or renewal of assisted treatment; or his or her spouse, parent, adult child or, if there is no relative of such degree, his or her closest living relative.
 The grievance of a patient whose treating psychiatrist is the facility's medical director shall be ruled on by a medical professional generally appointed for this purpose by the GBHWC or its designee.

 § 82A804.
-Appeal of grievance.
-Grievances that are disallowed may be appealed to the court, which shall hear the appeal within 14 calendar days.
+Appeal of Grievance.
+Grievances that are disallowed may be appealed to the court, which shall hear the appeal within fourteen (14) calendar days.
 All rulings on appeals of grievances by the court are final.
-If the appeal of a grievance is denied, the patient it was brought either by or for is barred from appealing, and others from doing so on his or her behalf, any other grievances to the court for a period of 90 days.
+If the appeal of a grievance is denied, the patient it was brought either by or for is barred from appealing, and others from doing so on his or her behalf, any other grievances to the court for a period of ninety (90) days.

 This limitation of appeal does not otherwise alter the patient's right to bring grievances in accordance with the provisions of § 82A803.